Y0h4n3s/shift-query/README.md

 Shift-query is a library for querying a Shift AST for patterns of syntax using a CSS style selector system.

+This is a fork and update of esquery to be used with the Shift suite of parsers and tools.
+No significant functionality has been changed.

 ## Install

 ```bash